SteiniDavid/act/PHASE_CONDITIONING_README.md

     --phase_result_path phase_results/K3.npz
 ```

-### Step 4: Evaluate with Phase Wrapping
+### Step 4: Evaluate with Phase Wrapping and RealNVP Inverse Transforms

-Evaluate with canonical action reconstruction:
+Evaluate with canonical action reconstruction using trained flows:

 **IMPORTANT**: You must include the same `--use_canonical` and `--num_phases` arguments used during training to properly load the checkpoint!